hseligson1/kustomize-gitops-example/README.md

 #### Synchronize:

-Afterwards, it will read the parameters and the Kubernetes manifests.
-The application will be OutOfSync, because it hasn’t deployed yet and no Kubernetes resources are created.
-You can then SYNC the application using the default options.
+Afterwards, it will read the parameters and the Kubernetes manifests and auto-sync, since you enabled this function when creating your ArgoCD app.
 Once the manifests are applied, you can review the application health and resources you deployed.

 **Include image of healthy application**

-Once the manifest is applied, you can review the application health and the resources deployed.
+You can now review the application health and the resources deployed.
 Below is an example of both environments: Staging and Production applications that are deployed and healhy.

 ![Argo App Deployment](argocd-deploy-staging-ui.png)